Additional information on home charging for Multi-Unit Residential Buildings (MURBs) is available here.

 Most electric vehicles can be programmed to charge in the middle of the night when demand on the electric grid is very low making surplus power available.
 For this reason, we are encouraging governments to put more funding into home charging rather than public charging which is mostly done during the day.

 The BC Government rebate for the installation of a home EVSE in single family dwellings is 50% of the cost to a maximum of $350.
 Almost all of the EVSEs listed above qualify.
-Single family homes include duplexes and townhouses where the residence has a dedicated adjacent parking space.
-The EVSE must have been purchased and installed after September 26, 2019.
+Single family homes include duplexes and triplexes where the residence has a dedicated adjacent parking space.
+Townhouses are included with Multi-Unit Residential Buildings (MURBs).

 Note that the installation of only an electrical outlet in a single family home is not eligible for reimbursement.
-However, it becomes eligible if you also purchase the AmazingE FAST portable charging cable described above.
+However, it becomes eligible if you also purchase an eligible EVSE.

 Level 3 Charging

-The list of electric vehicles shows which vehicles have Level 3 DC fast charging capability at 400V and higher that can recharge most vehicles to at least 80% of capacity in around a half hour.
+Level 3 DC fast charging at 400V and higher can recharge most vehicles to at least 80% of capacity in around a half hour.
 This is beyond the capability of home charging stations and requires a public station with direct access to the electrical grid.
-Level 3 charging stations are not yet widely available.
-There are three types of level 3 charging connectors: Tesla Supercharger, CHAdeMO used by the Japanese manufacturers and SAE Combo (also known as CCS) used by U.S. and German manufacturers.
+There are three types of level 3 charging connectors: Tesla Supercharger (also known as NACS) which will also be used by Ford, GM and many other manufacturers starting with 2025 models, CHAdeMO used by some Japanese manufacturers and SAE Combo (also known as CCS) used by other U.S. and German manufacturers.
+It is anticipated that the NACS standard will be dominant in North America.